 In addition to teaching, Hock has many hobbies and pastimes.
 After spending the school day teaching classes from fifth-grade beginning band to high school concert band, Hock enjoys winding down with various video games and spending time with his dog Ellie.

-Outside of school, Hock also participates in a community band and a drum group, strengthening and conditioning his skills as a director and teacher.
+Outside of school, Hock also participates in a community band and a drum group, strengthening his skills as a band director and teacher.

 “My favorite thing about band and Mr. Hock in general is that I got to be myself.
 The creative freedom and ability I had to be myself is something I’ll never forget from high school.”
 Tyrone class of 2024 graduate KK Brodzina said.